 Also standard is an "ATTENTION ASSIST" system that can alert the driver to the first signs of drowsiness, a factor that causes more than 100,000 accidents a year in the U.S.A steering sensor is coupled to smart software that uses 70 parameters to establish a unique driver profile during the first 20 minutes of driving.
 Between 50 and 112 mph, the system identifies the erratic steering corrections drivers make as they begin to get drowsy and triggers an audible warning and a "Time for a Rest?" message with a coffee cup icon in the instrument cluster.

-Buyers interested in the C63 AMG should also test drive the BMW M4, the Cadillac CTS-V Coupe, the Lexus RC F and the Audi RS 5.
+Buyers interested in the C63 AMG should also test drive the BMW M4 and the Cadillac ATS-V Coupe.